AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/viewports.md

 # Viewports

-Viewports extension allows a user to to instantiate a viewport in a panel and to control the viewport behavior with a set of custom javascript and lua files.
+Viewports extension allows a user to instantiate a viewport in a panel and to control the viewport behavior with a set of custom javascript and lua files.
 Basically you can write plugin that will package a 3D Viewport and control how the user interacts with the viewport.

-Viewport extension are a generalization of ~{ Define previews for custom assets }~ so there will be a lot of similarities between these 2 extensions.
+Viewports extension are a generalization of ~{ Define previews for custom assets }~ so there will be a lot of similarities between these 2 extensions.

 ## Viewports module
 - **$stingray_install_dir\editor\core\extensions\viewports.js**: You can find Jsdoc on the different functions this module provide.